 The most common types of trees to be pollarded are oak, ash, elm and maple to name a few.
 Hazel and Willow also, though they are more likely to be copsed than pollarded.

 The term pollarding stems from ‘poll’, originally a name for the top of the head.
 ‘To Poll’ meant to crop one’s hair.
 (You can see where this is going if you look at the pictures, can’t you?).
 Oh, and by the way, it is pronounced ‘paul’ or ‘paul-larding’, though the origin of polling has a similar root.

 Now the big question this winter… to poll or not to poll?
 What will be the answer?

-We have learnt a lot about gardening since our time in France, mainly due to our own garden being a complete restoration project.
-You will find a selection of gardening tips and tricks for your reading pleasure in: Our Garden Findings.
+I have learnt a lot about gardening since my time in France, mainly due to my own garden being a complete restoration project.
+You will find a selection of gardening tips and tricks for your reading pleasure in my: Garden Findings.